gravitational/workshop/docker.md

-# Workshop
+# Docker 101

-Docker 101 workshop
+Docker 101 workshop - introduction to Docker and basic concepts

 ## Installation